Pretoria Teen’s Matric Dance Wish Sparks an Outpouring of Generosity

 “When I run, I feel very optimistic and hopeful, because I know how much I’ve overcome to even have the opportunity to run.
 I wanted to share this hope with others and help kids facing the same challenge my sister and I are confronting.
 It didn’t matter if I raised R100 or R10 000; dropping a pebble of hope can start a much bigger wave.”

 His BackaBuddy campaign, launched just 13 days ago, has already surpassed its R20 000 target, with over R31 500 raised by 47 generous donors.
-Every rand supports CHOC’s work—from hospital visits to family counseling—ensuring that children with cancer and their loved ones receive vital care and comfort.
+Every rand supports CHOC’s work—from hospital visits to family counselling—ensuring that children with cancer and their loved ones receive vital care and comfort.

 Photo above: Aadam with his son

-With each kilometer he conquers on 26 April, Aadam will carry the spirit of the children he met in the chemo ward.
+With each kilometre he conquers on 26 April, Aadam will carry the spirit of the children he met in the chemo ward.
 His campaign isn’t just a fundraiser—it’s a powerful reminder of community strength and shared hope.

 “I just want to say thank you to everyone who has donated to this campaign, and also thank you for the support and kind words.
 This means the world to me.”